First ever space tourists lift off aboard Virgin Galactic rocket plane

 “Each of these astronauts are role models and beacons of inspiration in their communities.
 Watching Keisha, Ana and Jon embark on this transformative experience helps demonstrate that space is now opening to a broader and more diverse population across the globe.”

+“A huge amount of work goes into developing launch capabilities and, while space tourism is an interesting part of it, there is an incredibly diverse range of business and career opportunities that need people of all backgrounds and skillsets,” he continued.

+“In the UK alone, we have almost 50,000 people working in the space sector and our plan is to become the leading provider of small satellite launch in Europe by 2030 – providing world-leading services, bringing new markets to the UK and inspiring the next generation of British space professionals.”

-Other companies offering similar space tourism experiences include Elon Musk’s SpaceX and Jeff Bezos’ Blue Origin.
+Other companies offering similar space tourism experiences to Virgin Galactic include Elon Musk’s SpaceX and Jeff Bezos’ Blue Origin.

 Join our commenting forum